Botox can be injected into many of the muscle in the face. Here is a list of some of the more common sites:

 Botox has been safely injected into the upper face for over ten years.
 It gained FDA approval to decrease the appearance of frown lines in 2002 and the crows feet in 2014.
 The horizontal lines of the forehead will likely be next.
 But what other muscles can we target and what will it accomplish?

 The Masseter- The Masseter is a muscle located at the angle of the jaw.
 It is the largest muscle of the face and is one of the muscles used in mastication (chewing).
 Botox is injected into this muscle in order to slim the jawline changing the appearance of the lower face from round or square to more of an upside down triangle.
 Botox paralyzes the muscle and with time the muscle atrophies or shrinks in size.
 Think of this as the opposite of working out.
 When you lift weights with your arms, your biceps and triceps grow and when you stop lifting for a couple of months your muscles return to their baseline size.
 Now imagine you break your arm and have to put it in a cast.
 A couple of months later, when the cast is taken off, you’ll likely notice the muscles of the affected arm are smaller than those of the arm you did not break.
-This phenomena is known as ‘disuse atrophy’ and Botox placed in selected muscles, for instance, the Masseter, can have the same effect.
+This phenomenon is known as ‘disuse atrophy’ and Botox placed in selected muscles, for instance, the Masseter, can have the same effect.

 Nasalis- the Nasalis muscle covers the bridge of the nose.
 Contraction of the Nasalis leads to elevation of the nose and the appearance of ‘bunny lines’.
 Botox can prevent this contraction and erase the bunny lines.